medialize/ally.js/docs/contributing/testing.md

 Intern handles both unit and functional tests.
 Unit tests are the ones that verify a function's integrity without user interaction (like clicking on things or pressing keys).
 Functional tests are the ones that use [leadfoot](http://theintern.github.io/leadfoot/) to simulate a human being using the browser.
 Both types of tests are executed in the browser, there is no point testing things in Node.

-For local development the command `npm run test` can be used to spawn an instance of ChromeDriver interfacing with Google Chrome and automatically executing the tests setup defined in `test/local.js`.
+For local development the command `npm run test` can be used to run tests in local Google Chrome.
 To run tests against a whole battery of browsers in the cloud we use [BrowserStack](http://browserstack.com) and [SauceLabs](https://saucelabs.com).
 To run those locally, you'll need the secret access keys (which you'll only get if you're a core contributor, sorry).
-The results of all tests executed on SauceLab's infrastructure are [made public](https://saucelabs.com/u/allyjs).

 Coverage reports are made available in the directory `reports/coverage`.